Skip to content

 RTDETRv2: Transformer-Powered High Accuracy

-RTDETRv2 (Real-Time Detection Transformer v2) is a state-of-the-art object detection model developed by Baidu, recognized for its exceptional accuracy derived from its transformer architecture.
+RTDETRv2 (Real-Time Detection Transformer v2) is a state-of-the-art object detection model developed by Baidu.
+It leverages a transformer architecture to achieve exceptional accuracy, particularly in complex scenes.

 Architecture and Key Features